angus0213/crypto-exchanger-project/README.md

 - News module: Latest crypto news will be fetched after page refreshed
 - NFT marketplace: user can purchase NFT, list and sell their NFT in the market
 - Wallet module:
-   Each user has 3 wallets: SPOT wallet, NFT wallet and Deposit wallet.
+   Each user has 3 wallets: SPOT wallet, NFT wallet and Deposit wallet
     - SPOT wallet: different crypto assets will be displayed in the SPOT wallet
     - NFT wallet: user can manage their NFTs in this wallet
     - Deposit wallet: user can deposit their asset to this wallet and earn interest, and redeem the crypto when they need